-A I have not attached additional special

-provisions or limitations about End of Life Care I

-want.

-B I have attached additional special

-provisions or limitations about End of Life Care I
+A. I have not attached additional special provisions or limitations about End of Life Care I want.
+B. I have attached additional special provisions or limitations about End of Life Care I want.

-want.

 SIGNATURE VERIFICATION

-A Lam signing this Living Will as follows:

 A. I am signing this Living Will as follows:

 Signature:

-Signature:

-Signature: Date:
+Date:

-Signature: Date: B. I am physically unable to sign this Living Will,

-Signature: Date: B. I am physically unable to sign this Living Will, so a witness is verifying my desires as follows:

-Signature: Date: B. I am physically unable to sign this Living Will, so a witness is verifying my desires as follows: Witness Verification: I believe that this Living
+B. I am physically unable to sign this Living Will, so a witness is verifying my desires as follows:

-Will at this time.
-He/she is physically unable to

-sign or mark this document at this time.
+Witness Verification: I believe that this Living Will accurately expresses the wishes communicated to me by the principal of this document.
+He/she intends to adopt this Living Will at this time.
+He/she is physically unable to sign or mark this document at this time.
 I verify that he/she directly indicated to me that the Living Will expresses his/her wishes and that he/she intends to adopt the Living Will at this time.

-Witness Name
+Witness Name (printed):

-(printed):

 Signature:

 Date: